johnrbryant/nzreg/README.md

 # nzreg

 Demographic data for New Zealand Regions.

+The data in these packages are designed methodological and software development.
+They are neither definitive nor up-to-date.
+For the most recent data, please see the [Stats NZ website](http://www.stats.govt.nz).
+All data in the package have been confidentialised, following Stats NZ's standard confidentiality rules.

 Install `nzreg` from github with:
 ```{r, echo = FALSE}